 Jorne Raymakers obtained his Bachelor degree in Chemistry at Hasselt University with a dissertation on the stability of low band gap copolymers in photovoltaic devices.
 Afterwards, he received his Master degree in Chemistry from the University of Ghent, where he did a Master thesis on the development of gradient poly(2-oxazoline)s for drug delivery applications in the Supramolecular Chemistry Group of Prof. dr Richard Hoogenboom.
 Currently, he is performing his PhD in the DSOS group led by Wouter Maes.
-His research focuses on the functionalization of boron-doped diamond surfaces with light-harvesting small molecules toward the construction of “all-carbon” p-type dye-sensitized solar cells.
+His research focuses on the functionalization of boron-doped diamond surfaces with light-harvesting small molecules toward the construction of “all-carbon” p-type dye-sensitized solar cells, for which he received a Gold Young Scholar Award at ICDCM-2017.
 A second project involves the synthesis of polymers and small molecules that comprise rigid, electron rich donor units for application in both organic photovoltaics (OPVs) and photodetectors (OPDs).